The Rakiura Māori Lands Trust has a number of projects in progress.

-The Rakiura Maori Lands Trust has a number of Projects in progress and this section will provide access to these various projects and their associated information.
+This section provides access to these various projects and their associated information.

-This project relates to the development of a Management Strategy for Oneki (The Neck).
-This project was started in February 2007
+This project relates to the development of a Management Strategy for Oneke (The Neck).
+This project was started in February 2007 and completed in 2019.

 The Act will be administered by the Department of Conservation under the Conservation Act 1987.